gilbertchen/duplicacy/GUIDE.md

 You can specify a different snapshot id rather than the default snapshot id.

-If only one revision is given by -r, the right hand side of the comparison will be the on-disk version.
+If only one revision is given by -r, the right hand side of the comparison will be the on-disk file.
 The -hash option can then instruct this command to compute the hash of the file.

 You can use the -storage option to select a different storage other than the default one.